There

 Naga rose higher in the air and veered sideward, both riders stiffened their

-Eena marveled at how thin and yet powerful those wings were, each one outlined
+up higher still.
+Eena marveled at how thin and yet powerful those wings were,

-were beautiful and grand, enabling them to soar at remarkable speeds.
-It was Ian who caught the first glimpse of
+grand, enabling them to soar at remarkable speeds.
+It was Ian who caught the

 Eena